This blog may contain affiliate links. Read our disclosure policy for more info.

 Whale Bay is a must for advanced surfers, provided you’re up for a challenge.
 It’s best to surf here at low tide, and a good starting point is the rocks at the western end of Whale Bay.
 Worth noting is this beach is especially popular with local surfers, so it’s a great place to come and learn all the secret surf spots for those in the know.

-Beginners should really consider a 2-hour private surf lesson to help them tackle Raglan’s challenging surf.
-Your experienced guide will work with you one on one to improve your surfing skills.
-A 2-hour lesson starts from $152 NZD per person.
+Beginners should really consider a 2-hour surf lesson to help them tackle Raglan’s challenging surf.
+Your experienced guide will work with you to improve your surfing skills.
+A 2-hour lesson starts from only $94 NZD per person and includes your surf board and wet suit.
+You can book online here!

 3. Wander the vibrant downtown Raglan